 The official grand opening of the Library's Indigenous Knowledge Centres (IKC) was celebrated on October 30, 2018 at the Waverley Community Hub Library.

 We have developed Indigenous Knowledge Centres at each of the four libraries.
-Each Indigenous Knowledge Centre is a visual representation of our commitment to providing learing materials and resources on Indigenous poeples in Canadian history, treaties, residential schools legacy records and information written by Indigenous curators.
+Each Indigenous Knowledge Centre is a visual representation of our commitment to providing learning materials and resources on Indigenous poeples in Canadian history, treaties, residential schools legacy records and information written by Indigenous curators.

 This project was one of the recommendations in the Library's Relationship Building and Reconciliation Action Plan.
 It furthers our strategic directions of providing a library which promotes social inclusion and fosters lifelong learning and community well being.
 It speaks directly to our core mission of encouraging a deeper and stronger connection to our community and honouring our roots.